flutter-moum/flutter_foreground_notification/README.md

 **Migrate to AndroidX**

-A Flutter plugin to show forground service notification and customize it. (iOS is not supported)
+A Flutter plugin to show foreground service notification and customize it. (iOS is not supported)

 If you need present that your app is running as a service in user's phone, you can use this plugin.